 Office: Coffey Hall 202

-Lauren's research interests include strengthening families and supporting children at risk for social and emotional difficulties from underserved populations, with an overarching goal of improving health equity and reducing disparities.
-Lauren's current research examines factors that improve behavioral outcomes among children and families in the context of foster care and parental incarceration.
+Lauren's research interests include strengthening families and supporting children at risk for social, emotional, and behavioral difficulties from underserved populations, with an overarching goal of improving health equity and reducing disparities.
+Lauren's current research examines factors that promote adjustment among children and families in the contexts of foster care, parental incarceration, and chronic illness.

 Masters Thesis Title